jawnyawns/composure/README.md

 - when holding enter with text above and below
 - safari scrolling menu is glitchy
 - safari wanring before reloading doesnt work
+- ie9 doesnt support js defer well, only defer if not in ie
+- jquery not caching? - appcache in general haha

 ## To Test